rqg0717/HAPI-FHIR-JPASERVER/README.md

 # HAPI-FHIR-JPASERVER

+There is a complete sample work based on a GitHub repo here: [hapi-fhir-jpaserver-example](https://github.com/jamesagnew/hapi-fhir/tree/master/hapi-fhir-jpaserver-example)

 HAPI FHIR server running on Tomcat using MySQL database

 Edit MySQL configuration for your project in FhirServerConfig.java, e.g.: